MatteoGaetzner/mini-mcmc/README.md

 A compact Rust library for **Markov Chain Monte Carlo (MCMC)** methods with GPU support.

+## Overview

+This library provides implementations of

+- **No-U-Turn Sampler (NUTS)**: An extension of HMC that removes the need to choose path lengths.
+- **Hamiltonian Monte Carlo (HMC)**: an MCMC method that efficiently samples by simulating Hamiltonian dynamics using gradients of the target distribution.
+- **Gibbs Sampling**: an MCMC method that iteratively samples each variable from its conditional distribution given all other variables.
+- **Metropolis-Hastings**: an MCMC algorithm that samples from a distribution by proposing candidates and probabilistically accepting or rejecting them.

+Additional features:

+- **Implementations of Common Distributions**: featuring handy Gaussian and isotropic Gaussian implementations, along with traits for defining custom log-prob functions.
+- **Parallelization**: for running multiple Markov chains in parallel.
+- **Progress Bars**: that show progress of MCMC algorithms with convergence statistics and acceptance rates.
+- **Support for Discrete & Continuous Distributions**: for example, Metropolis-Hastings- and Gibbs Samplers can sample from continuous and discrete target distributions.
+- **Generic Datatypes**: enable sampling of vectors with various integer or floating point types.
+- **Standard Convergence Diagnostics**: estimate the effective sample size and Rhat.

 ## Installation

 To add the latest version of mini-mcmc to your project: